pcwu2022/Obsidian-Vault/Startup/Logical Thinking/HMW.md

 ### 2. Why HMW Questions Matter in Startups

-Startups deal with uncertainty, rapid iteration, and evolving user [[needs]].
+Startups deal with uncertainty, rapid iteration, and evolving user [[Needs]].
 HMW questions help by:

 - Breaking down broad challenges into actionable steps.
 - Encouraging a solution-focused mindset rather than getting stuck on problems.